Nunnally Lamperouge

 Nunnally Lamperouge (ナナリー・ランペルージ, Nanarī Ranperūji) is a fictional character in the Sunrise anime series, Code Geass: Lelouch of the Rebellion.
 She is Lelouch Lamperouge's disabled younger sister.
 Her real name is Nunnally vi Britannia (ナナリー・ヴィ・ブリタニア, Nanarī Vi Buritania).
-Her voice actress is Kaori Nazuka.
+Her voice actress is Kaori Nazuka in Japanese and Rebecca Forstadt in English.
 A spin-off manga entitled Nightmare of Nunnally focuses on her, depicting what would have happened if Nunnally had received a Geass along with Lelouch.

 Character outline

 Nunnally was born on October 25, 2002, a.t.b. as Nunnally vi Britannia the daughter of the Emperor of Britannia, Charles zi Britannia, and Marianne vi Britannia.
 She was 87th in line of succession to the Britannian throne.
 When her mother was assassinated, Nunnally was paralysed by bullet wounds, and went blind, apparently due to psychological trauma, Lelouch believes that she may be able to see again someday.
 After the confrontation between Lelouch and the Emperor of Britannia about the murder of their mother, both Lelouch and Nunnally were exiled to Japan as political prisoners.
 They then went on to live at the Kururugi residence where she first met Suzaku Kururugi.
 In information provided by the novels, Nunnally privately had a terrible time coping with the changes in her life and would throw tantrums when left to her own at Kururugi residence, destroying nearly anything she could get her hands on.

 After Britannia invades Japan, Lelouch hides their identity and changes their surname to Lamperouge.
 They then seek help from Marianne's old allies, the Ashford family, who kept their identity a secret and allowed the two siblings to live in a building on campus to accommodate her disabilities.
 Nunnally attends Ashford Academy's middle school and is friends with the student council Lelouch serves on.